itswadesh/litekart-docs-old/guide.md

 title: Usage Instructions (Guide)
 date: 2018-06-18 06:40:12
 ---
-## Home
+## Home page
+The home page of our web app.
+It contains
+- Jumbo sliders with images
+- Banners for shop promotion
+- Some features products

+## Products page
- This is the main page of our Angular e-commerce store.
+ This is the products page of our Javascript e-commerce store.
 Here we get

   - List of all products
   - Filter Products: based on `Price (Price Slider), Brand, Features (Color, Type, Fit, Fabric, Neck)`